 2. Wish others well.

 Here’s an easy trick the next time you want to boost your mood and reduce anxiety: simply wish others well.
 You don’t even need to say it out loud.
-Just looking at others and genuinely thinking “I wish for this person to be happy” is a research-backed way to improve your own well being and mood, according to a March 2019 study from researchers at the University of Iowa that was published in the Journal of Happiness Studies.
+Just looking at others and genuinely thinking “I wish for this person to be happy” is a research-backed way to improve your own well being and mood, according to a March 2019 study from researchers at the Iowa State University that was published in the Journal of Happiness Studies.
 For the study, the researchers asked participants to walk around a classroom building.
 One group was tasked with wishing others well; another was asked to think of interconnectedness; and the third group was asked to compare themselves to others.
 The interconnectedness group did feel empathy and connectedness, but the social comparison group didn’t experience any benefits.
 The well-wishers experienced the most benefits.

 3. Play natural sounds.